 An international Collaboration of Vision11 with Pollard

-Mumbai, India, 2022-Feb-27 — /EPR Network/ — The BigMan -Pollard joined hands with the top Fantasy Sports Platform Vision11, being the first foreign player associating with this platform.
+Surat, Gujarat, India, 2022-Feb-28 — /EPR Network/ — The BigMan -Pollard joined hands with the top Fantasy Sports Platform Vision11, being the first foreign player associating with this platform.
 Who doesn’t know about this great all-rounder, the one who can hit balls beyond the human visionary!
 His magnificent presence in the cricket stadium is evidence of his contribution to cricket.

 Kieron Adrian Pollard is a Trinidadian cricketer.
 He captains the West Indies cricket team in limited-overs cricket and Trinbago Knight Riders in CPL.
 An aggressive all-rounder, Pollard is a medium-pace bowler and big-hitting batsman in the middle-order.
 Pollard made its way to the biggest T20 league, by outshining performance in Champions Premier League 2009 and Big Bash League.
 Pollard qualified for the IPL 2010 auction and made his IPL debut with team Mumbai Indians.
 Pollard made and broke many records with his outstanding cricket innings.